iov-one/docs/docs/iov-name-service/clients/01-rest-api.md

 sidebar_label: REST API
 ---

-The other way to connect to the IOV Name Service is to run the [IOV Name Service Rest API](https://github.com/iov-one/bns/tree/master/cmd/bnsapi) on the top of your full node.
-This is a usefull way if you want to connect to the IOV Name Service from a mobile wallet.
+You can connect to the IOV Name Service to run the [IOV Name Service Rest API](https://github.com/iov-one/bns/tree/master/cmd/bnsapi) on the top of your full node.

 ## Getting started